You are here

 Every season of coastal living brings a variety of tides and winds, waves and weather, and brilliant sunrises and sunsets.
 When you’re unable to visit us in person, we hope you’ll continue to check in with us regularly and enjoy the view along with us!

 We are deeply grateful for every person, family, and group of friends who entrusts us to help plan hard-earned vacations.
+If you haven't yet booked your Holden Beach vacation rental, check out our extensive collection of Holden Beach NC vacation rentals all over the island.
 Wherever you are, as the days get shorter and the temperatures cooler, enjoy this little gift from us: our friend’s time-honored recipe for an old-fashioned clam chowder.
 It’s not red like Manhattan’s or cream-based like New England’s.
 It’s the pure, clam-juice-based kind found up and down the N.C. coast, highlighting the meaty scrumptiousness of clams!

-We’ve got to get our pot stickers ready...
-See ya soon!
+We’ve got to get our pot stickers ready!
+We hope to see you soon.... at the beach!

 N.C.
 Clam Chowder Recipe